 Initiator: CAS

-Date: 06.07.2004
+Date: 27.01.2011

-Short Description: The CAN Driver shall provide a notification for wake-up events
+Short Description: The CAN Driver shall provide a notification for controller wake-up events

-Туре: New
+Type: Modified

 Importance: Medium

-Description: The CAN driver shall notify the CAN Interface in case of a wake-up interrupt.
-The notification is done by call of a static callback function implemented inside the CAN Interface.

-sleep mode and a specific wakeup interrupt is available.
-Even if the CAN Hardware supports it, this feature shall be Pre-Compile- Time configurable
+Description: The CAN driver module shall notify the Service Layer in case of a wake-up interrupt of the CAN controller.
+The notification is done by a call of a static callback function which is specified by ECU StateManager, but implemented by Complex Device Driver or so called "Integration Code".
+This functionality shall only be implemented, if CAN Hardware unit supports sleep mode and a specific wakeup interrupt is available.
+Even if the CAN Hardware supports it, this feature shall be Pre-Compile-Time configurable

 Rationale: Basic functionality

-Use Case: Any state transition is notified to the CAN Interface.
-The CAN Interface forwards this notification to the responsible layer (typically the COM Manager)
+Use Case: Any wakeup source is notified to the ECU StateManager.
+The ECU StateManager forwards this notification to the responsible module (typically the CAN Interface), which checks the wakeup source.

-Dependencies: BSW01032
+Dependencies:

 Conflicts:

 Supporting Material: